Debarwa: History

-In 1576 the Ethiopian Emperor Sarsa Dengel attacked Debarwa whereupon the Turkish garrison surrendered with all its firearms.
+Conflict flared up again in 1561, during the reign of Emperor Menas who was in bad relations with the Bahr Negash Yeshaq.
+The latter according to James Bruce, rebelled against the Emperor and upon being defeated "threw himself at the mercy of the Turks."
+At the price of their help he ceded Deberwa to the Turks.
+In 1576, the Ethiopian Emperor Sarsa Dengel attacked Debarwa whereupon the Turkish garrison surrendered with all its firearms.
 Sarsa Dengel then seized the vast riches stored by the Turks in Debarwa and ordered the destruction of the mosque and the fort that was erected during the Ottoman occupation.

-In 1587, the Turks left the port of Hirgigo and advanced inland to take Debarwa again but was again defeated by Sarsa Dengel who killed the Turkish commander Kadawred Pasha in battle.
+The French traveller Charles-Jacques Poncet visited the town in 1699 and described it as being "the capital of the kingdom of Tigra".
+Though still a flourishing political and commercial center in Poncet's day, Debarwa was beginning to be overshadowed by the more southernly town of Adwa, which soon became the main metropolis of northern Ethiopia.
+With the decline of Debarwa, the status of the Bahr Negash further dwindled.
+Poncet noted that the office had been divided with two separate officials bearing the title who established themselves in different localities.

-The city was hit hard by a typhus epidemic in 1893, which followed the misery of the Great Famine (1888-1892).
+The town was hit hard by a typhus epidemic in 1893, which followed the misery of the Great Famine (1888-1892).
 A French visitor described Debarwa as "decimated", and all that was left of the once prosperous town were "a few piles of stones, an almost ruined church, and a few wretched hovels".

 Demographics

-The majority of the population in Debarwa belongs to the Bihér-Tigrigna (Tigrinya-speaking) ethnic group.
+The majority of the population in Debarwa belongs to the Bihér-Tigrigna Tigrinya people.
 In terms of faith, local residents are mainly adherents of the Eritrean Orthodox Tewahdo Church.